nathandavis18/Steamboat-Willie/README.md

 # Steamboat Willie

+##Site is no longer live since I am now hosting my portfolio website, but this repository is still active.

 Welcome to Steamboat Willie, a SimplyBook.Me alternative, tailored for Weber State University students and faculty.

-All release versions are live at [this site](https://nathandavis18.com/)

 ### What you can use this site for:
 This is an appointment scheduling system, designed to allow Current Weber State University Students/Prospective WSU Students to schedule an appointment with their instructor/advisor, or schedule a tutoring session.